Bassam Mallick

 Cholesterol diet plan for Indians: the honest evidence-based guide

-A real Indian cholesterol diet — the LDL vs HDL nuance, what genuinely moves the markers, sample days, and the supplements with actual evidence behind them.
+A real Indian cholesterol diet — the LDL vs HDL nuance, the food levers that move each marker (with the numbers), the exercise that raises HDL, and the supplements with actual evidence.

 cholesterol